Factbox: Where is France's pension reform strike being felt the hardest?

 Eurostar said it was running a reduced timetable on its train services linking Paris and London.

-Air France (AIRF.PA) said it was operating more than 90% of domestic flights and all long- and medium-haul operations.
+Air France said it was operating more than 90% of domestic flights and all long- and medium-haul operations.

 France’s civil aviation authority instructed airlines to reduce their flight schedule by 33% on Thursday to and from Toulouse airport in the south.